-The creepy historical photos below come from a variety of past events, ranging from mass suicides to twisted experiments to holiday celebrations that aged well not at all.
+The creepy historical photos below come from a variety of past events, ranging from mass suicides to twisted experiments to holiday celebrations that didn't age well at all.
 When considering things to never Google, keep these items at the top of your list.
 Unless you never want to sleep, in which case, search away.

 The Ed Gein Murders

-Ed Gein, the horrifying serial killer who inspired Psycho's Norman Bates and Silence of the Lambs's Buffalo Bill, only confessed to killing two women, yet the true scope of his horror goes far beyond mere murder.
-When cops finally raided Gein's home, they found four severed noses, nine masks made of human skin, bowls made from human skulls, ten severed female heads, skin covering several chair seats, a severed head in a paper bag, a severed head in a shoe box, skulls on bedposts, nine vulvas tucked away in a shoe box, a refrigerator full of human organs, a belt made from severed nipples, a lampshade made from someone's face, and a human heart in a pot on the stove.
+The Story: Ed Gein, the horrifying serial killer who inspired Psycho's Norman Bates and Silence of the Lambs's Buffalo Bill, only confessed to slaying two women, yet the true scope of his horror goes much further.
+When cops finally raided Gein's home, they found four severed noses, nine masks made of human skin, a bowl made from a skull, 10 severed female heads, skin covering several chair seats, a severed head in a paper bag, a severed head in a shoe box, skulls on bedposts, a belt made from severed nipples, a heart in a saucepan, human organs in the fridge, and salted pieces of genitalia.
 This stuff got photographed as evidence and a healthy portion made its way into Google Images.
 Gross.

 What You'll See If You Google: Severed heads, hands, and legs; a chair upholstered with human skin; and an excruciatingly messy house.Should people avoid googling this?